“[O]n earth[i] as it is in heaven.” (Matt. 6:10)

 “’The kingdom of the world [kósmos] [will] become the kingdom of our Lord and of His Christ; and He will reign forever and ever!'”
 (Rev. 11:15)

 When we pray for God’s will to be done on earth as it is in heaven, we are aligning ourselves with Christ and His kingdom.
-We are not willing heaven on earth; we are embracing God’s will in heaven on earth.
+We are not willing heaven on earth; we are embracing God’s will in heaven and beginning to live it earth.
 We are asking God to order our own hearts and lives under the rule of Christ who will take His rightful place as the wonderful Counselor, Mighty God, Eternal Father and Prince of Peace (Is.
 9:6) at the end of the age.

 God created this physical world from nothing (out of chaos) and turned it over to His creatures, who rebelled, including Satan and his ilk; but God did so for His sovereign purpose.
-Men and women, the only beings created which were created in the image of God, are offered the choice of living for God their Creator, or for themselves or other gods.
+Men and women, the only beings created which were created in the image of God, are offered the choice of living for God their Creator or going our own way.
 The order God created became disordered that we might choose freely to love Him and accept His rightful place in our hearts and lives without compulsion.

 Without any compulsion other than this: that He loved us so much that He become one of us and died for us – we embrace God the Father through Christ His Son, and pray, “Thy will be done on earth as it is in heaven!”